Headaches are never fun.

 As mentioned, a sinus headache is usually the result of a sinus infection, or because of an allergic reaction.

-The pressure is due to a build-up of mucus in the sinus cavity, and are treated by thinning out this build-up.
+The pressure is due to a buildup of mucus in your sinus cavity.

-If you have a sinus infection your doctor may prescribe antibiotics to help clear the infection.
+If you have a sinus infection your doctor may prescribe antibiotics to help clear out the infection.

 3. Hypertension Headaches